 These strings are looked at, and if they can be recognized to include the same type of information, they are put into the same type of format – so that the facts within the key and values that are the same can be stored within a structured data database.

-To be able to do that, this kind of normalization process looks at the keys in a key normalization module, and the values in a value normalization module.
+To do that, this kind of normalization process looks at the keys in a key normalization module and the values in a value normalization module.